stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

       components, that are constantly being monitored by our team.
 You can be sure that when Sherlock has an issue, we are aware of it and working on it.

+## User community

+Sherlock is present on the [Stanford Slack Grid][url_su_slack], and you're more than welcome to join the following channels:

+  * **[`#sherlock-announce`][url_sl_sha]**, for announcements related to
+    Sherlock and its surrounding services,
+  * **[`#sherlock-users`][url_sl_shu]**, as a place for Sherlock users to connect directly with each other.
+If you have a general question about software used on Sherlock, want to reach out to other Sherlock users to share tips, good practices, tutorials or other info, please feel free to do so there.

+For more details about the SRCC Slack Workspace, and instructions on how to join this workspace and its channels, please see https://srcc.stanford.edu/support.

+!!! warning "Slack is not an official support channel"

+    Please note that while SRCC staff will monitor these channels, the official way to get support is still to email us at srcc-support@stanford.edu.

 ## Quick Start